 “Parental involvement in the form of ‘at-home good parenting’ has a significant positive effect on children’s achievement and adjustment even after all other factors shaping attainment have been taken out of the equation.
 In the primary age range the impact caused by different levels of parental involvement is much bigger than differences associated with variations in the quality of schools.
 The scale of the impact is evident across all social classes and all ethnic groups” – (Desforges 2003).

 There is a wealth of evidence showing the positive impact of parental involvement on children’s achievements.
 You may also hear the phrase parental engagement used synonymously, although there are debates to be had about what falls into each definition.
 A parent may be very much involved in their child’s education and wellbeing at home, yet the school may not see that the parent is engaged with them.

 Parental engagement is usually parents and school working as a team.
 They’re working towards the same end goals for the child, although schools may also seek to involve parents more in school life as a whole.
 Parental involvement revolves around a sense of “doing’ something, either at home or in school.
-Parental engagement revolves around the partnership of school and parent working together.
-This may look, simply, like good two-way communication.
+Parental engagement in primary schools revolves around the partnership of school and parent working together.
+This may look, simply, like good, two-way communication.

 In this guide, you’ll learn about different areas and ways a school may wish to both engage with and involve parents to benefit pupil and family outcomes.

 Why are parents not involved in and with school?

 Parent engagement in primary schools, and involvement, often links back to a communication issue.
 That is not to say the issue lies on one side, or that no-one is trying.
 Communication barriers take many forms.
 There may be an obvious one, such as a language barrier when parents all come from very different backgrounds to the school staff.
 There may be more subtle barriers, such as a working parent lacking time to read all of the emails sent by school.
 There may even be a physical barrier which stops a parent being able to visit the school grounds.